 - Students will be given access to Moodle

 The following learning support will be available to learners:

 - Access to well qualified and experienced trainers from multicultural backgrounds.

 - Additional support for students with language barriers from the ELICOS arm of SSBT.

 The following processes will be applied for students considered to be ”at risk”:

-Please refer to the ‘Course Progress Policy’ located on SSBT website by following the link given below –
+Please refer to the ‘Course Progress and Attendance Monitoring Policy’

 Evidence gathering technique used for this course:

 - Combination of practical and written exercises which may include direct observation, role-plays written/verbal questioning, interviews and self-evaluations, case studies, projects, assignments are used to assess required knowledge and skills including third party report.

 - All students enrolled in this course must undertake 360 hours of work placement at an approved hospitality venue.
 Work placement must be completed successfully in order to gain this qualification.